bbatsov/batsov.com/_pages/contact.md

 option to discuss my open-source projects, if you're the type of person who avoids using GitHub.

-I can heartily recommend Fastmail to everyone looking for a great email service that respects your privacy.
-Using my [affiliate link to sign up](https://ref.fm/u26676944) will give you a 10% discount for the first year.

 If you're obsessed with privacy - don't worry; I've a got ProtonMail as well!
 My handle there is `bbatsov` and I'm always happy to engage in a fully encrypted email conversation about Life, the Universe and everything else.

+I can heartily recommend Fastmail to everyone looking for a great email service that respects your privacy and embraces email standards.
+Using my [affiliate link to sign up](https://ref.fm/u26676944) will give you a 10% discount for the first year.

 ### GitHub